Play-based cooperative preschool

 Why choose our Co-op Preschool for your child?

-• Play-based education philosophy
+• Play-based education

-• Amazing, experienced, and dedicated teachers
+• Experienced and dedicated teachers

-• Affordable tuition with scholarships available
+• Affordable tuition

-• Our large outdoor playground
+• Large outdoor playground

-• Access to parenting experts and monthly parent education opportunities
+• Access to parent education opportunities

 About Us